 There are two ways:

 2) Intrinsic recovery/robustness – are you an organism that can handle more stressors?
-If not or you want to increase this property, you are in luck as it can be trained!
+If not or you want to increase this, you’re in luck as this is trainable via physiologic flexibility.

-True bro-sefus, however, that does not mean aerobic training has no place when you are training for the biggest 1 rep max.
+True bro-sefus, however, that does not mean aerobic training has no place when you are training for your one-rep max.

-For powerlifting, you don’t need a massive VO2 max (aerobic capacity), but if your aerobic capacity is dog poo, it will limit how many high-quality sessions you can get done in a week.
-It will also limit how much time it takes you to recover during your gym sessions.
+For powerlifting, you don’t need a massive VO2 max (aerobic capacity), but if your aerobic capacity is dog poo, it will limit how many high-quality sessions you’ll do in a week.
+Plus, It will limit how much time it takes you to recover during your gym sessions.

 Of course, if you get all crazy and do too much aerobic work, the wrong type, or program it like a num-nut, it will be a negative not a positive.